cNikolaou/ateth/README.md

-# at-eth: Create EAS attestations
+# attestation-kit: Tools for EAS attestations

-`ateth` is a UI library and a CLI tool for getting Schema and Attestation data from the chains where the [EAS](https://attest.org/) contracts are deployed, as well as registering new Schemas and creating Attestations on those chains.
+A UI library and a CLI tool for getting Schema and Attestation data from the chains where the [EAS](https://attest.org/) contracts are deployed, as well as registering new Schemas and creating Attestations on those chains.